 I do like the fact that this moisturizer comes in 2 decent sized jars - the smaller one is 2 ounces, which is larger than most face cream (or at least, most of the ones I've used) and there is also a 4 ounce "economy" size that offers considerable savings!
+I wish more brands would offer this money-saving option!
 But the simple fact for me is that this is just an average moisturizer - no "miracle", no "anti-aging" (well, no more than any other half-decent moisturizer compared with using no moisturizer at all).
 I got several sample packets of this and was able to try it out for a couple of weeks but, like I say, while it's a nice enough product, I don't think it lives up to its own name and I honestly think you can get products just as "effective" (in moisturizing, not in providing "miracles") for a lot less than $74 Canadian for the 2 oz. jar.

 I recently went on a trip with my family and forgot to bring moisturizer, so I borrowed my mom's Philosophy moisturizer.
 There is a 30 yr age difference between us and I realize at 24 this probably is a little too strong, but nonetheless my skin LOVED it.
 I have acne scarring and after only 1 week this moisturizer has faded my scars significantly.
 My mom so kindly gave me the rest of hers because the packaging is so crappy that the top broke.
 After I finish it I will check out some more Philosophy moisturizers that are probably better suited for my age.
 I can't deny it though--my skin loves this stuff and in general i break out to everything.